TelenorStartIoT/tutorials/13-mqtt-api/README.md

   * Use the MQTT client to subscribe to topics and get live data
   * Create a gauge that is updated live

+**NB!
+This code example is for prototyping only.
+Not for deployment in production.**

 ## 1. Setup HTML Page and Fetch Necessary Libraries

 The gauge chart will be created in a static HTML page that you can open in any web browser of your choice.
 We will use the C3.js JavaScript library for creating the gauge chart and a [JavaScript MIC SDK](https://github.com/TelenorStartIoT/mic-sdk-js).
 The MIC SDK will do most of the "heavy work" for us so that we can focus on creating the application.